michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 Publications
 ---

 "The Domestic Sources of International Reputation" (with Michael Joseph and Roseanne McManus).
-Accepted at the <i>American Political Science Review</i>.
+Accepted at the <i>American Political Science Review</i>. <a href= "https://michaelgoldfien.github.io/files/GJM_Domestic_Reputation_Main_Doc.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/GJM_Domestic_Reputation_Appendix.pdf">appendix</a>.

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
-Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.
+Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">appendix</a>.

 Under Review
 ---